jrheard/blog/python/tic-tac-toe.md

 <div class="function-spec">
 <p>Write a function called <code class="highlighter-rouge">check_for_winner</code>.</p>

-<p>It should take as input <b>a game board, represented by a 2D list of strings</b>.</p>
+<p>It should take as input <b>a tic-tac-toe board</b>.</p>

-<p>It should return as output one of the following values:<b><code class="highlighter-rouge">'X'</code>, <code class="highlighter-rouge">'O'</code>, <code class="highlighter-rouge">'tie'</code>, or <code class="highlighter-rouge">False</code></b>.</p>
+<p>It should return as output one of the following values:<b><code class="highlighter-rouge">'X'</code>, <code class="highlighter-rouge">'O'</code>, <code class="highlighter-rouge">'tie'</code>, or <code class="highlighter-rouge">'keep playing'</code></b>.</p>
 </div>

 This function's job is to take a board as input and return as output a value that indicates whether or not the game's over.
-If the function returns `'X'`, that means X wins; if the function returns `'O'`, that means O wins; if the function returns `'tie'`, that means the game's over and there's a tie; and if the function returns `False`, that means that the game isn't over yet.
+If the function returns `'X'`, that means X wins; if the function returns `'O'`, that means O wins; if the function returns `'tie'`, that means the game's over and there's a tie; and if the function returns `'keep playing'`, that means that the game isn't over yet.

+**Double-check to make sure that you're returning the right values**:
+* if you return `'x'` instead of `'X'`, that's a bug.
+* If you return `'keepplaying'` instead of `'keep playing'`, that's a bug.
+* You get the idea!

 There are eight possible ways to win at tic-tac-toe: there are three possible horizontal lines, three possible vertical lines, and two possible diagonal lines.
 Be sure to check for all of them!

-(A note for advanced students: this function returns one of three special strings or `False`.
-That's just kind of clunky.
-It'd be much better if our program defined an [Enum](https://docs.python.org/3/library/enum.html#creating-an-enum) with a name like `WinStatus`; then we could have this function return something like `WinStatus.NO_WINNER_YET`, `WinStatus.X`, `WinStatus.O`, or `WinStatus.TIE`.
-We're not covering `Enum`s in this class, though, so for now let's just live with the fact that this function has a weird return value.)

-[blackjack]: {{site.baseurl}}/python/blackjack

-# One Last Note: Colors

-The tic-tac-toe program from my demo video had colorful `X`s and `O`s.
-If you'd like to do this in your program too, then check out the [crayons](https://github.com/kennethreitz/crayons) library; you can install it by running `pip install --user crayons` at the command line.

-The colors won't work in IDLE, so you'll need to run your program from the command line if you use the `crayons` library.
-Let me know if you'd like help figuring out how to do that.

-UPDATE 3/30/2018: it looks like the `crayons` library might not work with windows.
-Sorry! :(
+I'll be testing to make sure that you do!

 Submitting your project
 =======================